This article is a response to "Four Reasons I Will Vote to Remain in the EU," by the ASI's Sam Bowman.

 As an EU member, if the UK wants a free trade agreement with another country — something that, as its trade profile shows, it would benefit from disproportionately — it must wait for the EU to negotiate one on behalf of all 28 members via the Common Commercial Policy.

 This process is as cumbersome as it sounds.
-The EU is currently negotiating free trade agreements with two countries, Australia and India, which, for historical and cultural reasons, would disproportionately benefit the UK.
+The EU is currently negotiating free For all the talk of the single market and free trade in Europe, the EU is, in fact, a customs union with a wall of tariffs around it.trade agreements with two countries, Australia and India, which, for historical and cultural reasons, would disproportionately benefit the UK.
 Yet, the agreement with Australia is being blocked by Italian tomato growers, and the agreement with India has gone nowhere for nine years.

 It is also worth noting that the UK can be a member of the EU’s single market without being in the EU itself.